9 Best Frameworks for Web Development in 2023

 On the other hand, Python is memory greedy and lacks multiprocessing capabilities, and the community still doesn’t have a sufficient number of senior developers.
 This affects both newcomers who require mentorship and business owners who may struggle to find and hire a skilled, experienced Python developer.

-According to the 2019 Developer Survey by Stack Overflow, Java has lost a bit of popularity since last year but is still one of the most widespread programming languages in the world.
-Java is simple to learn, and it’s object-oriented paradigm allows for reusable code and fast programming of standard elements.
+According to the Developer Survey by Stack Overflow, Java has gained a bit of popularity since the 2021 year and is still one of the most widespread programming languages in the world.
+Java is simple to learn, and its object-oriented paradigm allows for reusable code and fast programming of standard elements.

 The biggest advantage of Java is its multithreading capabilities.
 This makes Java very productive and suitable for complex projects that have lots of features, complex business logic, and many users.
 But these enterprise-oriented capabilities come at a price: Java is a memory-consuming language.